go-goyave/goyave/docs_src/src/guide/advanced/testing.md

 Goyave provides an API to ease the unit and functional testing of your application.
 This API is an extension of [testify](https://github.com/stretchr/testify). `goyave.TestSuite` inherits from testify's `suite.Suite`, and sets up the environment for you.
 That means:

 - `GOYAVE_ENV` environment variable is set to `test` and restored to its original value when the suite is done.
-- All tests are run using your project's root as a working directory.
+- All tests are run using your project's root as working directory.
 This directory is determined by the presence of a `go.mod` file.
 - Config and language files are loaded before the tests start.
 As the environment is set to `test`, you **need** a `config.test.json` in the root directory of your project.

 This setup is done by the function `goyave.RunTest`, so you shouldn't run your test suites using testify's `suite.Run()` function.